Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 You will need: the cheapest Arduino Uno, the cheapest LED, the cheapest wires, the cheapest soldering iron or the cheapest breadboard, a serial cable to sacrify (for example the cheapest chinese clone found on Aliexpress, please do not sacrify original Nintendo cables) and for ease the cheapest multimeter with continuity mode.
 The total project cost should be around $10 maximum.
 Wire and/or solder all that stuff, recharge your cheapest NiMH batteries and you are ready for printing.

-- Install the last Arduino IDE (https://www.arduino.cc/en/software) and load the .ino file.
+- Install the last Arduino IDE (https://www.arduino.cc/en/software) and load the .ino file to the board.
-- Install the open-source GNU Octave (https://www.gnu.org/software/octave/index) or use your pricey Matlab license and run the decoder.m.
+- Install the open-source GNU Octave (https://www.gnu.org/software/octave/index) or enjoy your pricey Matlab license.
 - Connect your Game Boy to Arduino with serial cable, open the serial console in 115200 bauds and print as with a real Game Boy Printer.
 - Copy paste text obtained from the Arduino serial output into Entry_file.txt
 - Open Octave/Matlab code "Main_Decoder.m"